Bachelor of Science (B.S.)

-The biomedical sciences program consists of courses that professional schools prescribe as essential to the successful completion of a professional school curriculum, plus electives necessary to provide educational breadth and maturity.
+The Biomedical Sciences major consists of courses essential for successful admission to and completion of a professional school curriculum, plus courses that to provide educational breadth.
 Students study a variety of topics, including:

 - Research laboratories in academia, industry, or government

 - Pharmaceutical sales